jaccomoc/jactl/docs/pages/overview.md

 Jactl is a powerful scripting language for the JVM platform whose syntax is a combination of bits from Java, Groovy, and Perl.
-It can be run from a REPL and from the commandline for commandline scripts but its main goal is to be integrated into Java applications and provide a secure, locked-down, mechanism that customers/users can use to customise the application behaviour.
+It can be integrated into JVM based applications to provide a secure, locked-down mechanism for customers/users to extend and customise application behaviour under the control of the application developer.
+It comes with a REPL and can also be used for the commandline scripting.

 It is especially suited to event-loop/reactive applications due to its builtin suspend/resume mechanism based on continuations that ensures it never blocks the execution thread on which it is